 Understanding what causes a clog is the first step in preventing them from occurring.
 Hair, soap, shampoo and other products slip down the drain.
 Soap scum tends to build up and combine with the hair to make a clog.
 Usually clogs occur in the bends underneath the shower or tub which are fairly close to the surface.

-If you catch them early enough with the following methods, you can effectively remove many shower clogs and avoid the need to call a plumber.
+If you catch them early enough with the following methods, you can effectively prevent many shower clogs and avoid the need to call a plumber.

 One of the best-kept secrets for unclogging tub and shower drains is the plunger.
 Whenever water starts to drain slowly, pull out the plunger and go to work.